Bad Debts Provision Meaning

 So, in the first year, i.e., 2017, we shall pass the following journal entry for provisions of bad debt as under:-

 At the end of 2018, we reviewed our sundry debtors, who were $ 1,10,000, and decided to provide the provision again at 15%.
 Accordingly, this year the provision will increase by $ 1,500 [($ 1,10,000 * 15%) – $ 15,000], and it shall be recorded in the books of accounts as under:-

 At the end of 2019, we again reviewed our sundry debtors, who were $ 90,000, and decided to provide the provision again at 15%.
 Accordingly, this year the provision will decrease by $ 1,500 [($ 90,000 * 15%) – $ 15,000], and it shall record in the books of accounts as under:-

 Based on the above, the following are the effects on the income statement:-

 - At the end of year 1:- Profit shall be lowered by $ 15,000

 - At the end of year 2:- Profit shall be lowered by $ 1,500

 - At the end of year 3:- Profit shall be increased by $ 1,500

-This has been a guide to what is Bad Debt Provision and its meaning.
-Here we discuss step by step examples of Provision for Bad Debts along with Journal entries and explanations.
+This article has been a guide to what is Bad Debt Provision & its meaning.
+Here we explain its journal entry, how to calculate its expenses, and examples in detail.
 Here are the other articles in accounting that you may like –